Introduction to VoIP fraud

 Voice over Internet protocol (VoIP) services transmit telephone calls over high-speed Internet connections rather than over traditional land-based telephone lines.
 They do not usually travel directly from a caller to a recipient’s computer but rather through computers belonging to several layers of intermediary VoIP service providers, or wholesalers.

 VoIP is about convergence, saving money and resources.
 However, these types of systems also create more inroads for attack.
 As VoIP has become more accessible and popular, security threats have grown as well.
 The most prevalent threats to today’s VoIP deployments are rooted in traditional data networking and PSTN attacks.
-Today, VoIP devices are the primary tools used by fraudsters.
-In the first half of 2012, 46% of fraudulent calls were made from VoIP phones.

 What constitutes VoIP fraud?